The Jonestown Project

 Always Buckley envisioned a new kind of opera to be created using sampling keyboards, computers and modern electronic sound alterations.
 Video would be a big part of the opera, which would be a flashback of Jones’ life begun at the moment he was shot to death (Jones did not drink the Kool Aid) and ending again with that shot.

-In preparation for the larger work, Buckley began constructing a series of Totentanzes (dances of death) in various popular dance styles (the mass suicide took place at the height of the disco era, just weeks after “Stayin’ Alive” was the number one hit in America).
+In preparation for the larger work, Buckley is constructing a series of Totentanzes (dances of death) in various popular dance styles (the mass suicide took place at the height of the disco era, just weeks after “Stayin’ Alive” was the number one hit in America).
 The music and the voices seemed to fit one another.

 Jones’ own house band – the Jonestown Express – was an Earth Wind and Fire knockoff that often played hits of the day, sometimes recast with lyrics glorifying Father Jones.
 While America danced and pointed at the ceiling, hundreds reeled from Jones’ constant verbal bombardment in the paradise-turned-hell that was Jonestown.